 Monitor for new SaaS applications

 Once the discovery process has established the current state of SaaS inventory, it’s essential to monitor the environment for new incoming applications continually and update the system of record.
-Zylo data shows that an average large company may see as many as ten new SaaS applications enter their environments every 30 days.
+Zylo data shows that an average large company may see as many as eight new SaaS applications enter their environments every 30 days.
 Without an ongoing process that discovers and monitors these new applications, the inventory becomes out of date quickly, and shadow IT may once again grow.

 Other factors also signal the need to monitor and update the SaaS application inventory continually.
 Employee attrition is a prime example of why managing SaaS on an active basis is a vital safeguard against risk.